 Southeastern Louisiana University, in pursuit of its educational mission, seeks to teach student's citizenship, to value others and respect community.
 The University affirms that students, upon enrollment, do not lose the rights of, nor are they exempted from, fulfilling the obligations and duties of citizens.
 Students have the responsibility to familiarize themselves with the Student Code of Conduct and with University policies including, but not limited to, those pertaining to harassment, computer use, academic dishonesty, and traffic regulations.
-Students are expected to conduct themselves in a manner which supports the educational mission and functions of the University, as well as to comply with all federal, state, and local laws, and all applicable University policies.
+Students are expected to conduct themselves in a manner which supports the educational mission and functions of the University policies.

 The University reserves the right to change the Student Code of Conduct at any time during the academic year.
 It is each student's responsibility to keep informed and comply with the Student Code of Conduct as well as other published rules and policies.
 A current copy of the Student Code of Conduct can be found at www.southeastern.edu/studenthandbook.
-For additional information regarding the Student Code of Conduct Standards contact the Southeastern Louisiana University Office of Student Conduct at (985) 549-2213.
+For additional information regarding the Student Code of Conduct Standards contact the Southeastern Louisiana University Office of Student Advocacy and Accountability at (985) 549-2213.